jmikeyey/php-api/README.md

 ## Setup Instructions

-1. Clone the repository or copy the files
+1. Clone the repository to the C:/xampp/htdocs directory:

 2. Install Dependencies